openebs-archive/openebs-docs/docs/using_minikube.md

 ---
 id: usingminikube
-title: Use MiniKube to get started with OpenEBS
+title: Using MiniKube to get started with OpenEBS
-sidebar_label: With Minikube
+sidebar_label: Minikube
 ---
 ------

 ## Setting up OpenEBS with Kubernetes using Minikube

 Minikube helps developers to quickly setup a single-node Kubernetes cluster for their development environment.
 There are several options available for developers to install Minikube.
-See, [Minikube Setup](https://github.com/kubernetes/minikube).
+For more information, see, [Minikube Setup](https://github.com/kubernetes/minikube).

 If you are already an experienced Minikube user, you can easily setup OpenEBS on your existing Kubernetes cluster with a few simple kubectl commands.
-See, [Quick Start](https://github.com/kubernetes/minikube).
+For more information, see, [Quick Start](https://github.com/kubernetes/minikube).

-This section provides instructions to set up Kubernetes using Minikube directly on Ubuntu 16.04 (without using any VM drivers) and to have OpenEBS running in hyperconverged mode.
+This section provides instructions to set up Kubernetes using Minikube directly on Ubuntu version 16.04 (without using any VM drivers) and to have OpenEBS running in hyperconverged mode.

 ## Prerequisites

-Minimum requirements for using Minikube
+Minimum requirements for using Minikube are as follows:

 -   Machine Type - (Minimum 4 vCPUs)
 -   RAM - (Minimum 4 GB)

-Make sure *docker* is installed on your Ubuntu host.
+Ensure *docker* is installed on your Ubuntu host.

 ## Installing Docker on Ubuntu